6 Senior Living Marketing Strategies to Implement Now

-The senior care industry is broad and growing, and Statista estimates that more than one-fifth of the U.S. population will be 65 years or older by 2050.
+The senior living industry is broad and growing, and Statista estimates that more than one-fifth of the U.S. population will be 65 years or older by 2050.
 The same report found that there were almost 21,000 senior living units nationwide.
 This means that senior living communities must go the extra mile to set themselves apart from the rest.
 How might they be able to do that?
-With these five senior care marketing strategies—plus a bonus.
+With these five senior living marketing strategies—plus a bonus.

 1. Use your website to answer top questions.

 Many consumers spend time researching online before making a purchasing decision.
 In fact, 73 percent of people searching for senior housing search a general term, while only 15 percent search directly for the community.
-Tailor your senior care marketing strategies to help answer the top questions seniors—and their adult children—are asking.
+Tailor your senior living marketing strategies to help answer the top questions seniors—and their adult children—are asking.

 A few of these questions may include:

 - What type of living options are available?